The Educate Together Academy Trust

 The School is governed by the Multi Academy Trust, Educate Together Academy Trust.
 The Trust Board oversees the functions of the school and is responsible for the strategic direction of the schools, the implementation of the ethos and core principles and effective finance and standards.

-Details of the Trust’s approach to governance and it’s membership can found on the ETAT website here
+Details of the Trust’s approach to governance and it’s Memorandum and Articles of Association and audited accounts can found on the ETAT website here.

 Academy Development Council